-Equip is a six-month school-based group-work programme, which meets weekly during term-time.
+Equip is a six-month group-work programme, which meets weekly during term-time, either during school hours or in the evening in the community.
 It aims to help boys develop resilience through male-led group mentoring, to enable them to cope with problems and issues faced at home and school, and explore the important choices they face in their adolescent development, to prevent escalation of negative behaviour.

 All sessions are facilitated by a trained Lads Need Dads facilitator and supported by a team of trained male volunteer mentors.
 The weekly sessions cover a range of topics and are tailored to the needs of the group.
 Topics may include for example; anger and emotions, managing conflict, risk taking and consequences, managing stress, etc.